 What is the NHS test & trace service?

-On the 27 May, the Department of Health and Social Care published guidance about how the NHS test and trace service will work.
-The service may contact you if you have tested positive for coronavirus.
+The NHS test and trace service may contact you if you have tested positive for coronavirus.
 Or you have been in contact with someone else who has symptoms.
 They are contacting people by text, email or phone.

 We know that some people may have problems using the phone or email.
 For example, some people who live with paranoid schizophrenia, psychosis or severe anxiety.
 So, we have summarised below how you can tell if it is a genuine call.
 And given you information on what the service will ask you.

-Why are the government introducing the NHS test and trace service?
+Why has the government introduced the NHS test and trace service?

-The government are introducing this service to help them trace the spread of the coronavirus and isolate new infections.
+The government has introduced this service to help them trace the spread of the coronavirus and isolate new infections.
 It will also help the government to see if the number of people infected with coronavirus is increasing again.

-What will the NHS test and trace service do?
+What does the NHS test and trace service do?

 The NHS test and trace service: